 Article 5: The State encourages and supports natural persons, legal persons, and other organizations putting the socialist core values into practice, carrying forward the traditional virtues of the Chinese people and conducting charitable activities in accordance with law.

 Article 6: The civil affairs department under the State Council is responsible for work on charities throughout the entire nation; all levels of people's government at the county level or above are responsible for work on charities in their administrative regions; civil affairs department of people's government at the county level or above follow this law and other laws and regulations to do a good job on relevant work within the scope of their own duties.

 Article 7: September 5 of every year is"China Charity Day".

 Article 8: "Charitable organizations" as used in this Law refers to lawfully established non-profit organizations that comply with the provisions of this law and whose main purpose is carrying out charitable activities aimed at the public.

 Charitable organizations may adopt organizational forms such as foundations, social groups (社会团体), or social service organizations.

 Article 9: Charitable organizations shall comply with the following requirements:

-(2) It does not have a profit-making motive;
+(2) Not have a profit-making motive;

-(3) Have its own name and location;
+(3) Have their own name and location;

 (4) Have an organizational charter;